olstakh/ReferenceProtector/README.md

 ```

 ## How it works
-First - MSBuild task with gather all direct / indirect project references and dump them into a file (typically in `obj/Debug/` folder), named `references.tsv`.
+First - MSBuild task with gather all direct / indirect project references and dump them into a file (typically in `obj/Debug/` folder), named `references.tsv` (inspired by [ReferenceTrimmer](https://github.com/dfederm/ReferenceTrimmer) implementation).
 During the second stage - Roslyn analyzer will read this file and match it against the dependency rules, defined in a file from `<DependencyRulesFile>` property.
 Corresponding diagnostics will be produced if violations are found.

 ## How to disable
 Easiest way is to set `EnableReferenceProtector` variable to false (either in command line or in a project file, like `<EnableReferenceProtector>false</EnableReferenceProtector>`)